home-assistant/home-assistant.io/source/more-info/free-space.markdown

 ### Storing backups outside of Home Assistant

-Storing backups outside of Home Assistant makes sure they don't use space on Hoe Assistant to begin with.
+Storing backups outside of Home Assistant makes sure they don't use space on Home Assistant to begin with.
 It also makes sure you can [restore Home Assistant from backup](/common-tasks/os/#restoring-a-backup) in case you have an issue with your current installation.

 1. Go to {% my backup title="**Settings** > **System** > **Backups**" %}, and from the list of backups, select the backup you want to keep.
 2. In the dialog, select the checkbox for each component, in the three-dots menu, select **Download backup**.